-In Count 3 of the Complaint, the complainant avers that since the respondent was precluded from the interview process for the Principal of two elementary schools, he voted against the Superintendent's recommended candidate and blocked the appointment.
+In Count 3 of the Complaint, the complainant avers that since the respondent was precluded from the interview process for the Principal of two elementary schools, she voted against the Superintendent's recommended candidate and blocked the appointment.
 The complainant also alleges that upon the appointment of the Interim Superintendent, the respondent actively took part in the interviewing of candidates for the position of Principal in another school.
 The complainant asserts this was a violation of N.J.S.A.
-18A:12-24.1(c), (d), and (h).
+18A:12-24.1(c) and (d).

-The respondent argues that all the claims asserted against the respondent lack the factual bases to support the claims and that in all of his Board action, he has performed within the guidelines provided in the Act.
+The respondent argues that all the claims asserted against the respondent lack the factual bases to support the claims and that in all of her Board action, she has performed within the guidelines provided in the Act.